Kantigen/ka-api-docs/docs/api/concepts/start.md

 {% include section_title.html title="Web Sockets" %}

-Keno Antigen uses Web Socket technology.
-This offers significant advantages over HTTP requests, such as AJAX calls using HTTP.
+Web Sockets offer significant advantages over HTTP requests, such as AJAX calls using HTTP.

   * The overhead for each request is much smaller.
 An AJAX call could easily have 1200 bytes of header for a simple 8 bytes of data.
 The same data for a